JetBrains/teamcity-documentation/topics/pull-requests.md

 <td></td>
 <td>

-Specify names of target branches.
+Specify the name of the target branch.
 If left blank, no filters apply.

 </td>
 </tr>